NBA: Which Teams Improved Themselves The Most With Their Trade Deadline Deals?

 Give Up: Mason Plumlee and 2018 second rounder

-Plumlee was not in the Blazers future plans with him likely getting a huge bump in salary.
-Portland will have three first round selections in 2017 if the Nuggets don’t receive a top-five pick.
+Plumlee was not in the Blazers future plans with him likely getting a huge pump in salary.
+Portland will have three first round selections in 2017, if the Nuggets don’t receive a top-five pick.

 12. Chicago Bulls

-Get: Cameron Payne, Joffrey Lauvergne, and Anthony Morrow
+Get: Cameron Payne, Joffrey Lauvergne and Anthony Morrow

-Give Up: Taj Gibson, Doug McDermott, and 2018 second round selection
+Give Up: Taj Gibson, Doug McDermott and 2018 second round selection

 The Bulls are seventh in the Eastern Conference but they needed to do something.
 Payne’s development is key to the deal as Gibson will be a free agent at the end of the year and may not re-sign with the Thunder.